The Truth About Puffy Eyes

 Are you going through a rough time?
 Did you just watch a tearjerker?
 No doubt about it, when the tears start to flow, puffiness often results.
 Why?
 The physical act of crying causes inflammation around the eyes.
 That irritation, plus a person's natural tendency to rub and wipe their eyes while crying, leads to puffiness.
 There's no remedy for this.
 Just know one thing … the longer you cry, the worse the puffiness.

 - Exposure to Irritants

-If your makeup or skin-care products (especially those you use around your eyes) contain irritants of any kind, you are causing irritation and inflammation, which almost guarantee puffy eyes.
+If your makeup or skin-care products (especially those you use around your eyes) contain irritants of any kind, you are causing irritation and inflammation, which almost guarantees puffy eyes.
 Ingredients like menthol, camphor, alcohol, essential oils, fragrant plant extracts, or any kind of fragrance shouldn't come anywhere near your skin—let alone near your eyes.
-Check out The Paula's Choice Team reviews on Beautypedia; we explain at length whether or not a product contains irritants that you may be unaware of, especially given the claims.

 - Fat Pads

 For some people, puffy eyes may just be their natural appearance, based on genetics.
-Typically, this results from overly large fat pads around the eyes or because the fat pads, over time, have pouched through the facial muscles.
+Typically, this results from overly large fat pads around the eyes or because the fat pads, over time, have pouched through the facial muscles and begun to sag (commonly referred to as undereye bags).
 If that is the case, the only way to get rid of the problem is with cosmetic surgery,which almost always is incredibly effective.